Affine Grassmannians and the geometric Satake in mixed characteristic: More on mixed characteristic affine Grassmannians

 \subsection{Example: $\wGr_2\to \bGr_2$.}

 We assume that $p>2$ so that the Teichm\"{u}ller lifting of $-1$ is $-1$.
-The purpose here is to illustrate our the construction of \S \ref{representability} in the simplest but non-trivial case: $G=\GL_2$, and $N=2$.
-So we study $\wGr_2\to \bGr_2$.
-We hope to convince the readers that the bizzarre-looking construction is indeed reasonable.
-In particular, we show that $\bGr_2$ is the perfection $\bGr_2^\flat$, and a model of $\wGr_2\to \bGr_2$ can be regarded as a resolution of the singularity of $\bGr_2$.
-We follow the notation of \S \ref{representability}.
+The purpose here is to illustrate the construction of \S~\ref{aff Grass for GLn} and \S~\ref{Dem Res} in the simplest but non-trivial case: $G=\GL_2$, and $N=2$.
+We hope to convince the readers that the bizarre-looking construction is indeed reasonable.
+We follow the notations there.
+We will see that $\bGr_2$ is a scheme, and a model of $\wGr_2\to \bGr_2$ can be regarded as a resolution of the singularities of $\bGr_2$.